Eugeniosales/users-api/README.md

 **Arguments**

-- Heders: `"Authorization": "Berear {token}` the JWT token needs to be passed as headers
+- Headers: `"Authorization": "Berear {token}` the JWT token needs to be passed as headers

 **Response**